 Summarize your company business and current projects you are involved in.

 “Waypoints Wyoming provides strategic advisory services in the space around low carbon intensity energy and materials.
 Wyoming, UWYO, Campbell County, City of Gillette are currently developing a world class basis, proving grounds to foster research into and demonstration of the technologies needed for the low carbon solutions that society and markets demand.
-The ‘carbon valley’ concept ties O&G production, coal mining, Carbon Capture, Utilization and Sequestration (CCUS), electricity generation, coal-to-products, CO2 transportation and EOR.”
+The ‘C-Valley’ concept ties O&G production, coal mining, Carbon Capture, Utilization and Sequestration (CCUS), electricity generation, coal-to-products, CO2 transportation and EOR.”

 Tell us a bit about your prestigious company, “Waypoints Wyoming” please, especially the beginning years and now.